MRCIEU/GeneHackman/README.md

 * `docker` directory holds the information for creating the docker image that the pipeline runs
 * `tests` directory holds all R tests, and a end to end pipeline test script

-## Making changes
+### Making changes

-If you want to make any additions / changes please contact andrew.elmore@bristol.ac.uk, or open a ticket on this repo.
+If you want to make any additions / changes please contact andrew.elmore@bristol.ac.uk, or open an issue in this repo.